NamelessCoder/gizzle/README.md

 Finally, configure your GitHub repository and add the URL to your virtual host, pointing to the file `/github-webhook.php`.

+### From other packages

+If you choose to create your own package and include `namelesscoder/gizzle` at stability `dev-masster` you can use the library from any point in your own code.
+Or you can create your own `./web/` directory and just symlink to, or copy the file `../vendor/namelesscoder/gizzle/web/github-webhook.php` from inside your `web` folder.

 Security
 --------